Somalis in the United Kingdom: Early migration

 The United Kingdom has historically been tied closely to Somaliland through its involvement in the British Somaliland protectorate.
 This link has given rise to a long tradition of Somali migration to the United Kingdom.
 Mobility has played an important part in Somali culture.
 The first Somali immigrants were seamen and merchants who settled in port cities in the late 19th century, mainly in Cardiff, Liverpool and London.
+The Isaaqs were among the first Somalis to arrive in the United Kingdom in the 1880s.
 Many of these early sailors came from British Somaliland and worked in the thriving docks.
 In Cardiff, many lived in boarding houses run by other Somalis.
 Along with Yemeni seamen, these Somali sailors were among the lascars from the Arab world that were working in the British shipping industry.
 Following race riots in Cardiff and other cities in 1919, around 600 of the Somali, Egyptian and other residents from the Arab world were evacuated to their home countries.
 Similar disturbances occurred in Salford in 1921 and South Shields in 1930.
 Somalis are recorded as living in London back to 1914, having been recruited to fight in the First World War.

+One of the attractions at the Great Exhibition in Bradford in 1904 was a 'Somali Village' in the city's Lister Park where 57 Somalis lived in a walled compound for six months.
+Ongoing research is reevaluating what was described at the time as a "living ethnographic display".